 Possessing horsepower and torque levels that many drivers can only experience in their dreams or on their favorite video game consoles, Ford Mustang owners are blessed with well-oiled speed demons that can burn rubber with the best of them.
 With gas costing roughly 35 cents per gallon in the early days of the Mustang, 1960s pony car owners were not as worried about miles per gallon (MPG).
-First Generation and even some Fox Body Mustang drivers could experience the raw power of their muscle cars, without putting much of a priority on fuel economy.
+Certainly, the Mustang's mpg rating over the years has fluctuated greatly, with some years seeing great fuel efficiency but poor horsepower, or vice versa.
+Fortunately, thanks to the development of technology like the EcoBoost engine, Ford Mustangs can have great MPG in town or on the highway.

 Though it might go against every fiber in your being, easing up on the gas pedal and shying away from rapid acceleration are some of the easiest ways to help your Ford Mustang become more fuel efficient.
 It may sound simple in theory, but by driving slower, implementing cruise control when necessary, and using overdrive if your car has it, you will see significant gains in your Mustang’s MPG.